Noise-tolerant quantum speedups in quantum annealing without fine tuning: Derivation of the RFQA speedup and ``Bang-and-wait" search algorithms

-(ii) Pick a value of $s \in \cuof{s_{min}, s_{max}}$, where $s_{min}$ and $s_{max}$ define an $N$-independent range that includes the transition point $s_c$.
-We choose a random $s$ as in more general problems we do not expect to know the location of the transition, and in any realistic analog implementation it would be obscured by random longitudinal noise.
-Choosing $s_c$ exactly in noise-free evolution recovers the full Grover speedup.
-Instantaneously jump to this point; that is, begin evolving the system under $H \of{s}$ defined at the beginning of this section.
+(ii) Choose a value $s$ from a range $\cuof{ s_{min}, s_{max}}$ which is presumed to include the phase transition point $s_c$ (for the Grover problem, $s_c = 0.5 + O \of{1/N}$).
+We choose a random $s$ as in more general problems we do not expect to know the location of the transition(s), and in any realistic analog implementation it would be obscured by $1/f$ noise.
+Choosing $s_c$ exactly in noise-free evolution recovers the full Grover speedup (with or without oscillating fields) and is thus optimal; however, it requires exponentially growing precision and such a resource is capable of reproducing the Grover speedup in fully \textit{classical} algorithms \cite{hen2019quantum}.
+Throughout this work, we assume only inverse polynomial precision in all quantities.
+Once $s$ is chosen, begin evolving the system under $H_D \of{t} + s H_G$, either by ``jumping" instantaneously to this point or linearly ramping from $s=0$ over a short ramp time scale.